ganga-devs/GangaGSoC2024/README.md

 Communication is an important part of working in GSoC.
 Please just ask by email to all/any of the developers about anything that you are in doubt about.

+## Completing challenge

+To complete the challenge you should push everything to the master branch of your forked repository.
+Then please send an email to us that you have finished.
+In the repository, we expect
+- That the `setup.py` file is updated with any extra `python` package dependencies that you may have introduced.
+- That there is a file `PROJECT.md` that documents what you have done and how we can test it.
+- That you have implemented tests of the code that can be tested with `pytest` to illustrate that everything works as expected.
+- That anything (like interaction with GUI), that can not easily be made to work with `pytest` is fully explained.

 ## Ganga initial task

 As stated above everybody should attempt to complete this task